tlolkema/robot-workshop/README.md

 ------------

 - Install python3 and put it in the path.
-- Download chromedriver and put it in the path. (https://chromedriver.chromium.org/)
+- Download chromedriver and put it in the path: https://chromedriver.chromium.org/
+- Clone the Github repository: https://github.com/tlolkema/robot-workshop/

+Open the terminal and go to the location of the repository and run:
-- python -m venv env
+- run: python -m venv env
-- activate virtual env:
+- activate virtual env, run:
     - source env/bin/activate (Mac / Linux)
     - env\Scripts\activate (Windows)
 - pip install -r requirements.txt